kennja05/trip-tracker-be/README.md

     a) Once the site is running visit localhost:3001/login

     b) Sign up for a new account, or feel free to message me to get the log in credentials for the test account

-        - I strongly suggest not using a password that you use for other sites

     c) Once logged in there are three main options

 Features